Ligue Haïtienne: Performance By Club

-Top scorers
+Top goalscorers

 Media coverage

 The Haitian Football Federation has an exclusive broadcasting agreement with French premium pay TV channel, Canal+.
 The agreement was made official on 7 March 2016, a five-year deal to start at the end of April, 2016.
 However the financial details are not disclosed.
 The deal includes coverage and live broadcasts; 15 matches of its choice for the 2016 season as well as interviews before and after each match.

 Canal+ Haiti, a subsidiary, offers three packages to view games domestically.